UniversityofHelsinki/compass-backend/README.md

 This will install all the necessary dependencies.

 ## Usage
-Create .env.development.local file to host environment variables DB_HOST=http://localhost:8000 ALLOWED_ORIGIN=http://localhost:3000
+Create .env file to host environment variables DB_HOST=http://localhost:8000 ALLOWED_ORIGIN=http://localhost:3000